Limmer Boots Review: Everything You Need to Know

 Most shoes grip the foot at the forefoot or waist, which is uncomfortable and, with hiking boots, results in heel and ankle blisters.
 My Zamberlan Tofanes, for example, fit this way.
 They also are a Norwegian-welted leather backpacking boot.
 Due to their polyurethane midsole and cushioned removable insole, they are far more comfortable than Limmers out of the box.
 But in the long term they do not compare.
 The secure fit of a Limmer is second to none.

-Yet the Limmer is rigid, heavy, and hard.
+Though comfortable, the Limmer is rigid, heavy, and hard.
 For extended backpacking, this may be the Rolls Royce.
-For hiking, I prefer something lighter and more flexible, like a moccasin.
+And if you require long-lasting and durable protection from your footwear, then look no further than Limmer.
+But for hiking, I prefer something lighter and more flexible, like a moccasin.

 The good news is both the Standards and Customs can be resoled, which means you can dial in the weight, height, and cushioning of the sole—to a degree—for about $120.